aydun/uk.squiffle.kam/README.md

 | `updateItem( item )`  | Updates the properties of a menu item (label, url, separator, icon, etc.<br />`item`: object with at least a `name` plus properties to update. | `CRM.menubar.updateItem({name: 'Search', label: 'Find');` |

 Tip: Try pasting those examples into your browser console.

+#### CSS classes

+*The following css classes are added to the page body when the menubar is initialized*

+* `crm-menubar-visible` When the menubar is present and visible.
+* `crm-menubar-hidden` When the menubar is present but hidden via `CRM.menubar.hide()`.
+* Depending on which option is selected, the body will also have one of: `crm-menubar-over-cms-menu`, `crm-menubar-below-cms-menu`, `crm-menubar-above-crm-container`.

+#### Hooks

+Your custom code can alter the list of menubar placement options via [hook_civicrm_alterSettingsMetaData](https://docs.civicrm.org/dev/en/latest/hooks/hook_civicrm_alterSettingsMetaData/) - modify the `options` array in the setting `menubar_position`.
+E.g. adding a new option named "foo" will add class `crm-menubar-foo` to the page body when selected which can be targeted from your stylesheet.

 ## Acknowledgements